hfinkel/lfort/docs/UsersManual.rst

 Microsoft extensions
 --------------------

-clang has some experimental support for extensions from Microsoft Visual C++; to enable it, use the -fms-extensions command-line option.
+lfort has some experimental support for extensions from Microsoft Visual C++; to enable it, use the -fms-extensions command-line option.
 This is the default for Windows targets.
 Note that the support is incomplete;
 enabling Microsoft extensions will silently drop certain constructs (including ``__declspec`` and Microsoft-style asm statements).

-clang has a -fms-compatibility flag that makes clang accept enough invalid C++ to be able to parse most Microsoft headers.
+lfort has a -fms-compatibility flag that makes lfort accept enough invalid C++ to be able to parse most Microsoft headers.
 This flag is enabled by default for Windows targets.

--fdelayed-template-parsing lets clang delay all template instantiation until the end of a translation unit.
+-fdelayed-template-parsing lets lfort delay all template instantiation until the end of a translation unit.
 This flag is enabled by default for Windows targets.

--  clang allows setting ``_MSC_VER`` with ``-fmsc-version=``.
+-  lfort allows setting ``_MSC_VER`` with ``-fmsc-version=``.
 It defaults to 1300 which is the same as Visual C/C++ 2003.
-Any number is supported and can greatly affect what Windows SDK and c++stdlib headers clang can compile.
-This option will be removed when clang supports the full set of MS extensions required for these headers.
+Any number is supported and can greatly affect what Windows SDK and c++stdlib headers lfort can compile.
+This option will be removed when lfort supports the full set of MS extensions required for these headers.
--  clang does not support the Microsoft extension where anonymous record members can be declared using user defined typedefs.
+-  lfort does not support the Microsoft extension where anonymous record members can be declared using user defined typedefs.
--  clang supports the Microsoft "#pragma pack" feature for controlling record layout.
-GCC also contains support for this feature, however where MSVC and GCC are incompatible clang follows the MSVC definition.
+-  lfort supports the Microsoft "#pragma pack" feature for controlling record layout.
+GCC also contains support for this feature, however where MSVC and GCC are incompatible lfort follows the MSVC definition.
--  clang defaults to C++11 for Windows targets.
+-  lfort defaults to C++11 for Windows targets.

 .. _cxx:

 C++ Language Features
 =====================

-clang fully implements all of standard C++98 except for exported templates (which were removed in C++11), and `many C++11 features <http://clang.llvm.org/cxx_status.html>`_ are also implemented.
+lfort fully implements all of standard C++98 except for exported templates (which were removed in C++11), and `many C++11 features <http://lfort.llvm.org/cxx_status.html>`_ are also implemented.

 Controlling implementation limits
 ---------------------------------